juraijvu/Orbit_Training_Management_System/ELECTRON_GUIDE.md

 If you encounter issues:

+- **Connection Issues**:
-- **Connection Issues**: Verify the database connection string is correct
+  - Verify the database connection string is correct
+  - Make sure the IP address of your computer/network is allowed in the Hostinger MySQL database settings
+  - For Hostinger MySQL specifically:
+    1. Log in to your Hostinger control panel
+    2. Go to MySQL Databases
+    3. Select your database (u912142054_orbit_app)
+    4. Go to the "Remote Access" tab
+    5. Add your current IP address or use % for any IP (less secure but helpful for testing)

 - **Build Errors**: Make sure all dependencies are installed
 - **Runtime Errors**: Check the application logs in the console
+- **Special Characters in Password**: If your password contains special characters like '@', the URL encoding should be handled automatically by the application, but if you encounter issues, try manually encoding the special characters.

 ## Important Security Notes